The Czech Republic Centre for Evidence-Based Healthcare: A Joanna Briggs Institute Centre of Excellence

 - in the context of Evidence-Based Healthcare (EBHC), they rank among the most valuable scientific evidence

-- first we prepare the title, protocol and abstract of a future SR
+- first we prepare the title, protocol and abstract of a future systematic review

-- we send it to the JBI Centre in Adelaide for review and approval of the SR
+- we send it to the JBI Centre in Adelaide for review and approval of the systematic review

-- we prepare SR reviewed by the JBI Centre once again and approved
+- we prepare systematic review reviewed by the JBI Centre once again and approved

 Why do we use a protocol?

-- the structure conforms to JBI methodology for creating a SR with meta-analysis or meta-synthesis
+- the structure conforms to JBI methodology for creating a systematic reviews with meta-analysis or meta-synthesis

-- enables the SR to be repeated in a given area
+- enables the systematic review to be repeated in a given area

 - it is a part of the JBI software